 “Our central location in the UK has always been a big selling point for event organisers but these new train services allow us to dramatically build on that offering."

 David Horne, LNER Managing Director, said: “Harrogate is an incredibly important destination for LNER, so we are delighted to be creating significantly more opportunities for business travelers, tourists and international visitors to make Harrogate an even more attractive and accessible destination.”

 The service is not only good news for Harrogate’s business visitor trade but also its leisure tourism.
 Sandra Doherty runs the Alexa House guest house, and is also CEO of Harrogate Chamber of Commerce.
-She said: “It’s brilliant that a town like Harrogate now has a big city train service.
+She said: “It’s brilliant that Harrogate now has a big city train service.
 People want to come to Harrogate to do business and for them, the Azuma trains are invaluable.”

 The new trains feature Wi-Fi and extra legroom in standard class.
 Seats are ergonomically designed and each will have an electricity point.
 LNER have also introduced a ‘traffic light’ reservation system above each seat to make it easier for passengers to identify spaces.

 For further reading visit LNER